 - ½ teaspoon ground cinnamon

-- In a medium bowl, whisk together milk, 1 tablespoon of oil, ricotta, vanilla and eggs.
+- In a medium bowl, whisk together milk, oil, ricotta, vanilla and eggs.1 cup milk, ½ cup ricotta cheese, 3 large eggs, 2 tablespoons vegetable oil, 1 teaspoon vanilla extract

 - Add dry ingredients to wet mixture; whisk until just combined.
 Do not over mix.
 It is normal to still see some lumps.
 The batter will be thick.